SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_temphum9_shtc3/README.md

 This project shows the driver implementation of an I2C temperature and humidity sensors using the SHTC3 sensor with Silicon Labs Platform.

+Temp-Hum 9 click is a smart temperature and humidity sensing click board™, packed with features that allow simple integration into any design.
+It can measure a wide range of temperature and relative humidity values with high accuracy.
+This Click board™ is an ideal solution for development of a range of different applications, including battery operated weather stations, thermostats and humidistats, microenvironment centers, respiratory therapy applications, air conditioners, and other similar applications.

 ## Required Hardware ##

 - [**BGM220-EK4314A** BGM220 Bluetooth Module Explorer Kit (BRD4314A BGM220 Explorer Kit Board)](https://www.silabs.com/development-tools/wireless/bluetooth/bgm220-explorer-kit)